qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-4-2.rst

 Tutorial Part 4.2: Custom Widgets
 *********************************

-In this tutorial we will deal with how to create a custom widget for our Twitter application.
+In this tutorial we will deal with how to create a custom widget for our identica application.
 It is necessary that you finished the tutorials part 1 through part 3 to work with this tutorial, but previous knowledge from tutorial 4.1 is not needed.

 Do you remember the mockup from tutorial part 1?

 |Mockup|

-.. |Mockup| image:: /pages/desktop/tutorials/twittermockup1.png
+.. |Mockup| image:: /pages/desktop/tutorials/identicamockup1.png

-You can see that one tweet consists of a photo, a text and a creation date, but at the moment the Twitter application doesn't show the creation date of a tweet.
+You can see that one tweet consists of a photo, a text and a creation date, but at the moment the identica application doesn't show the creation date of a tweet.
 This is because we use the default `ListItem <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.form.ListItem>`_ to show a tweet and a ListItem can only show an image and/or label.
 To achieve our goal, we have to create a custom widget which we can use instead of the ListItem.

 .. note::

     The code in this tutorial should also work when you haven't completed the 4.1 tutorial because it doesn't depend on the code changes from tutorial 4.1.
-But if you have any problems to run the tutorial, you can also checkout the code from tutorial 4.1 on `github <https://github.com/qooxdoo/qooxdoo/tree/%{release_tag}/component/tutorials/twitter/step4.1>`_.
+But if you have any problems to run the tutorial, you can also checkout the code from tutorial 4.1 on `github <https://github.com/qooxdoo/qooxdoo/tree/%{release_tag}/component/tutorials/identica/step4.1>`_.

 .. _pages/desktop/tutorials/tutorial-part-4-2#the_plan: